tomekzaw/agh_sem8_infmed_proj/README.md

 # IoMT app

-This app:
+This app has been implemented as a project for "Medical informatics" course on AGH University of Science and Technology.

+Currently the following functionalities are covered:

-- scans for IoMT devices using Bluetooth Low Energy (BLE),
+- scanning for IoMT devices using Bluetooth Low Energy (BLE),
-- establishes a connection with selected device,
+- establishing a connection with selected device,
-- gathers medical signals from IoMT devices in realtime,
+- gathering medical signals from IoMT devices in realtime,
-- records the signal and saves data in device's filesystem,
+- recording the signal and saves data in device's filesystem,
-- sends recordings using operating system sharing functionality.
+- sending recordings using operating system sharing functionality.

 For demonstration purposes, a BLE mock for MacOS has been implemented, which transmits a pre-recorded ECG signal.